ScreepsQuorum/screeps-quorum/README.md

 gulp --server=127.0.0.1
 ```

-By default gulp will push to the `sim` branch.
+By default gulp will push to the `default` branch.
 This can be changed in the configuration file or by passing the `branch` option to gulp.